 4 For red Bordeaux, 2003 and 2006 where exceptional years; 2007 was mediocre (I think).

-5 If you're looking for a decent white you can rarely go wrong with a Chablis (I know less about whites than I do about red.)
+5 If you're looking for a decent white you can rarely go wrong with a white burgundy such as Chablis.

-6 Avoid anything 'éleve en futes de chene' (though that's just my personal taste as I don't like wines that taste of oak).
+6 Avoid anything 'éleve en futes de chene' – though that's just my personal taste as I don't like wines that taste of oak barrels.